The Mercedes C-Class has sharpened up its act and in doing so has become a force to be reckoned with. Jonathan Crouch reports.

 Is this improved Mercedes C-Class good enough to score conquest sales from its key competitors?
 Only a positive answer will do for Mercedes.
 Potential Audi customers will like the high technology - the intelligent headlamps, the autonomous driving kit and so on.
 Wavering BMW buyers may be tempted by the sophisticated petrol engine technology.
 And both groups will appreciate the class-leadingly luxurious cabin and the impressively high likely residual values.

-Don't get me wrong - Mercedes still has work to do with this car, primarily in terms of diesel engine provision.
+Don't get me wrong - Mercedes still has work to do with this car, primarily in terms of weight-saving in comparison to rivals.
 But on the evidence of this model, the signs are that its rivals are going to have to up their game.